Happy New Year, Wanderers!

 If not now, then when?

 Time waits for no one.
 If you have a dream and a goal you’ve been sitting on, now’s the time to get to work and turn it into a reality.
-You’ll never be a 100% ready and when you release it you probably won’t be completely in love with it, but at least you’ll be able to say you did it and that’s what matters the most.
+You’ll never be 100% ready and when you release it you probably won’t be completely in love with it, but at least you’ll be able to say you did it and that’s what matters the most.
 Just imagine how far you could be next month or six months from now if you just start or launch today.
-The best way to learn and grow is through making mistakes.
+The best way to learn and grow is by making mistakes.

 *cues* If at first you don’t succeed, dust yourself off and try again.